openbermuda/karmapi/docs/nodice/static.rst

 How does this square with the PCP?

-In short it does not.
+In short it does not seem to.
 In some parts of the universe, galaxies zipping by at close to the speed of light, whereas in our vicinity the average speed is about one thousandth of that.

 This does not mean that the red shift is not real, rather that the interpretation that it means the distant galaxies are receding at